Horizontal-org/Tella-website/docs/Connections/for-organizations.md

 Server connections are useful for organizations leading data collection processes.
 Organizations can choose, configure and manage a server, where they can centralize the data collected by volunteers or activists on the ground.
 These individuals gather information using Tella on their phones and then send it to their organizations.

-Previous Tella deployments, where on-the-ground users collected data and sent it to an organization's server, have ranged from 1 to 2,000 users. 📲 📡.
-You can read user stories [here](/user-stories), or you can contact us so that we can assist you in finding the best way to use Tella for your organization.
+Previous Tella deployments, where on-the-ground users collected data and sent it to an organization's server, have ranged from 1 to 2,000 users.
+You can read user stories [here](/user-stories), or you can [contact us](/contact-us) so that we can assist you in finding the best way to use Tella for your organization.

 Currently, Tella can be connected to the following types of servers: